Plug-in hybrid: Revival of interest

-In 2007, Aptera Motors announced their Typ-1 two-seater.
-However, the company folded in December 2011.
+In 2007, Aptera Motors announced their Typ-1 two seater.
+That company folded in December 2011.

-In 2007, Chinese car manufacturer BYD Auto, owned by China's largest mobile phone battery maker, announced it would be introducing a production PHEV-60 sedan in China in the second half of 2008.
+In 2007, Chinese car manufacturer BYD Auto, owned by China's largest mobile phone battery maker, announced it would be introducing a production PHEV with 60 km of electric range in a form of a sedan in China in the second half of 2008.
 BYD exhibited it in January 2008 at the North American International Auto Show in Detroit.
-Based on BYD's midsize F6 sedan, it uses lithium iron phosphate (LiFeP04)-based batteries instead of lithium-ion, and can be recharged to 70% of capacity in 10 minutes.
+Based on BYD's midsize F6 sedan, it uses lithium iron phosphate (LFP)-based batteries instead of lithium-ion, and can be recharged to 70% of capacity in 10 minutes.

-In 2007 Ford delivered the first Ford Escape Plug-in Hybrid of a fleet of 20 demonstration PHEVs to Southern California Edison.
+In 2007, Ford delivered the first Ford Escape Plug-in Hybrid of a fleet of 20 demonstration PHEVs to Southern California Edison.
 As part of this demonstration program Ford also developed the first flexible-fuel plug-in hybrid SUV, which was delivered in June 2008.
 This demonstration fleet of plug-ins has been in field testing with utility company fleets in the U.S. and Canada, and during the first two years since the program began, the fleet has logged more than 75,000 miles.
 In August 2009 Ford delivered the first Escape Plug-in equipped with intelligent vehicle-to-grid (V2G) communications and control system technology, and Ford plans to equip all 21 plug-in hybrid Escapes with the vehicle-to-grid communications technology.
 Sales of the Escape PHEV were scheduled for 2012.

 On January 14, 2008, Toyota announced they would start sales of lithium-ion battery PHEVs by 2010, but later in the year Toyota indicated they would be offered to commercial fleets in 2009.

 On March 27, the California Air Resources Board (CARB) modified their regulations, requiring automobile manufacturers to produce 58,000 plug-in hybrids during 2012 through 2014.
 This requirement is an asked-for alternative to an earlier mandate to produce 25,000 pure zero-emissions vehicles, reducing that requirement to 5,000.
-On June 26, Volkswagen announced that they would be introducing production plug-ins based on the Golf compact.
+On June 26, Volkswagen announced that they would be introducing production plug-ins based on the Volkswagen Golf compact car.
 Volkswagen uses the term 'TwinDrive' to denote a PHEV.
 In September, Mazda was reported to be planning PHEVs.
-On September 23, Chrysler announced that they had prototyped a plug-in Jeep Wrangler and a Chrysler Town and Country mini-van, both PHEV-40s with series powertrains, and an all-electric Dodge sports car, and said that one of the three vehicles would go into production.
+On September 23, Chrysler announced that they had prototyped a plug-in Jeep Wrangler and a Chrysler Town and Country minivan, both PHEV with series powertrains, and an all-electric Dodge sports car, and said that one of the three vehicles would go into production.

 On October 3, the U.S. enacted the Energy Improvement and Extension Act of 2008.
 The legislation provided tax credits for the purchase of plug-in electric vehicles of battery capacity over 4 kilowatt-hours.
 The federal tax credits were extended and modified by the American Clean Energy and Security Act of 2009, but now the battery capacity must be over 5 kWh and the credit phases out after the automaker has sold at least 200,000 vehicles in the U.S.